debanjan-lab/interview/README.md

 # interview

-THIS APP HAS SOME ISSUES, YOU HAVE TO FIND AND FIX THEM AND THEN DO THE BLOW TASKS
+THIS APP HAS SOME ISSUES, YOU HAVE TO FIND AND FIX THEM AND THEN DO THE BELOW TASKS
 ========================================================================================================
 TASKS
 1) LOGIN , LOGOUT , DASHBOARD